Accessing an Ethics Consultation

 04 Who "does" ethics consultations?

-A growing number of health care organizations in Canada have clinical ethicists/bioethicists on staff who facilitate ethics consultations.
+A growing number of health care organizations in Canada have practicing healthcare ethicists on staff who facilitate ethics consultations.
 In other cases, an organization may rely on members of its clinical ethics committee, usually composed of care providers with additional training in ethics.
 Other health care organizations utilize personnel from affiliated academic institutions (e.g., in the philosophy or religious studies department) to provide the service.

 05 How do you access an ethics consultation?

-In many cases, ethics consultations can be accessed by contacting the ethicist on staff or the chair of the organization's clinical ethics committee.
+In many cases, ethics consultations can be accessed by contacting the practicing healthcare ethicists on staff or the chair of the organization's clinical ethics committee.
 Often, this person can be accessed through the hospital or healthcare organization's switchboard.